H-R-B-Y/game_jam_proposal/proposal-hbreeze.md

 Alternatively, we could use an online theme generator to randomly select a theme.
 This would introduce more of a surprise element and limit participants’ ability to prepare in advance.

+The theme would be announced the day of.

 ## Submission System

 For submissions, I believe there are several possible approaches: